z0v3r1n/z0v3r1n.github.io/content/posts/fsop_avalonia_openecsc/index.md

    0x00007ffff7c8afdd <+45>:    call   QWORD PTR [rax+0x18]
 ```

+### Now What — PoC Time!

 Now that we understand exactly what memory layout we need, let's use our write-what-where primitive to construct it piece by piece in the `.bss` section.
 First, we need to know where to build our fake structure and as the `mail_server_info()` function prints the address of `current_license` and the address of `exit()` function we have the leaks needed.
 We just need to parse them!

 ```python
 io.recvuntil(b"0x")